Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system: Hamiltonian of the Transmon-PPQ System

 We define the finite dimensional Hilbert space $\mathcal{H}$ as follows:

 where all devices in the transmon-PPQ system are described as four-level quantum systems. $\ket{k}$ is the Fock state of resonator. $\ket{m_T}$ denotes the energy eigenstate of the idle transmon.
-Here, the 'idle' state refers to the condition in which there are no microwave or flux pulses, except for the flux bias used to stabilize the hardware specifications.
+Here, the `idle' state refers to the condition in which there are no microwave or flux pulses, except for the flux bias used to stabilize the qubit frequency.
 Likewise, $\ket{m_P}$ is the energy eigenstate of the idle PPQ.
-As the high energy states can influence the cross resonance\cite{Magesan20}, the cases of $k,m_T,m_P \in \{0,1,2,3\}$ are included for accurate simulation.
-The energy levels of the transmon and PPQ are shown in Figure \ref{fig:Tr-PPQ_system}b and \ref{fig:Tr-PPQ_system}c, respectively.
+The effective Hamiltonian of a CR resonance containing high-energy levels is known to describe sophisticated dynamics that are closer to CR gate implemented in a real quantum hardware than the effective Hamiltonian approximated by a two-level system (TLS)\cite{Magesan20}.
+Thus, $k,m_T,m_P \in \{0,1,2,3\}$ are included for accurate simulation.
 The computational basis of the transmon-PPQ system $\mathcal{C}$ can be defined as,

 Here, we consider the case in which a resonator does not absorb energy.
 Therefore, in the computational basis, the resonator remains at the ground state.
-The ground and first excited states of the transmon are chosen as the computational basis(Figure \ref{fig:Tr-PPQ_system}b).
-We choose the two lowest states $\ket{m_P=1,2}$, that have the same parity but are in different plasmon modes, as the computational basis for the PPQ(Figure \ref{fig:Tr-PPQ_system}c).
-We emphasize two advantages of these two plasmon basis: 1.
-The single-qubit gates for PPQ can be easily realized by using the traditional Rabi oscillation, 2.
-These PPQ states still show longer decoherence time than states of a transmon.
-The resonator is just a transmission bus to transfer energy between the two qubits.
+The ground and first excited states of the transmon are chosen as the computational basis.
+We choose the two lowest states $\ket{m_P=1,2}$, that have the same parity but are in different plasmon modes, as the computational basis for the PPQ.
+These two states can be treated as conventional basis of transmon qubit, so that we can manipulate these states by using microwave pulses.
+The resonator is just a transmission line to transfer energy between the two qubits.
 In other words, if the resonator is measured in an excited state, it indicates that the system is malfunctioning.

-It is known that the higher energy levels of the transmon provide effective interaction Hamiltonians, which are not shown in the two-level system\cite{Magesan20}.
-However, transitioning to higher levels hinders the implementation of high-fidelity two-qubit gates.
+The presence of high-energy level in the system must be considered when designing a high-fidelity two-qubit gate.
+High energy levels are necessary to accurately describe their dynamics, but can also be used to understand leakage error.
 We include these leakages $\mathcal{L}=\mathcal{H}-\mathcal{C}$ to accurately simulate the dynamics of a real multi-level quantum system.
-The number of bounded levels in the transmon and PPQ is determined by the hardware specifications.
+The number of bounded levels in the transmon and PPQ is determined by the hardware parameters.
 Nevertheless, the four lowest levels are sufficient to simulate the CR effect.